woblerr/medusa_exporter/README.md

 For `medusa_backup_duration_seconds` and `medusa_node_backup_duration_seconds` metrics the following logic is applied:
 * if backup/node backup is complete then value calculated;
 * if backup/node backup is not complete, then value is `0`, labels `stop_time` is `none`.

+For `medusa_*_last_*` metrics the following logic is applied:
+* metrics are calculated only for completed backups;
+* metrics are set for both `backup_type="full"` and `backup_type="differential"`;
+* full backup is also considered as the last differential backup, so both labels will contain data from the latest full backup until a differential backup appears;
+* if the first backup in repository is differential (no full backup exists yet), both labels will contain data from the latest differential backup until a full backup appears;
+* after that, `backup_type="full"` will track the latest full backup, and `backup_type="differential"` will track the latest backup of any type;
+* metrics are not set if no backups exist at all.

 ## Getting Started
 ### Building and running